Graduate Academic Programs

 The mission of this program is to educate the next generation of environmental health professionals to understand the influences and effects of environmental factors on human health and disease with a focus on rural communities; to prepare health scientists to conduct and share through scholarly pursuits the results of original lab-based research; to emphasize the scientific, technological, policy, and management skills needed to address environmental, toxicological and occupational health concerns; and to advance the discipline of environmental health.
 The goal of this doctoral program is to educate future professionals who are highly qualified as independent investigators, academicians, and practitioners of environmental health.

-Course requirements for this degree are prescribed by an advisory committee for each individual student.
+Courses required for this degree are prescribed by an advisory committee for each individual student.
 Degree requirements include:

 - A minimum 3.0 GPA is required for graduation.

 - Research Skills (9 credits minimum).
 A minimum of 9 credits of coursework providing required skills to conduct research, such as advanced courses in biostatistics.
 These credits count toward the 90 credits for the degree.
-Courses counted in this area required a minimum grade of B.
+Courses counted in this area require a minimum grade of B.

 - Minor Area of Study (9 credits minimum).
 A minimum of 9 credits of coursework in a designated area outside the department in which the major is being pursued.